RONR95/coder-images/README.md

 ### Possible Causes

-- In my opinion it happened as the VM we archived the `.tar` files is not stable and was making archiving problems
+- VM we archived the `.tar` file is not stable
 - The VM has [win-rar](https://www.win-rar.com/) installed while the PC in the airtight environment has [7zip](https://www.7-zip.org/) installed